 Like most urban campuses, thieves are attracted to parked vehicles.
 So, be sure to lock doors when you leave the car.
 Be careful not to leave tempting objects like purses, backpacks, radios, etc., in visible places in your car (e.g., on the seat).

-Off campus parking is not unusual for a college located in a major city like ours.
+Off-campus parking is not unusual for a college located in a major city.
 However, thanks to funding provided through Propositions A and AA, construction of additional on-campus student parking is underway.